Analysis of the Xiaomi 12T Pro in depth and opinion - How smart Technology changing lives

 In addition, it incorporates some features that we do not usually find in other smartphones, such as an improved Dark mode that dims the wallpaper and adapts the font, Quick Responses to notifications without leaving the app, the Game Turbo tool to improve the gaming experience, Safe Sharing to remove device and location data from photos before sharing, etc.

 MIUI is quite a heavy layer and offers a somewhat complex interface.
-It sometimes calls the same thing different names depending on where you are, and sometimes uses confusing names for certain features.
+It sometimes calls the same thing different names depending on where you are, and sometimes uses confusing names for certain functionality.

 The Xiaomi 12T Pro is for sale at a price of €799.99 (8GB/256GB) and €849.99 (12GB/256GB).
 It is, therefore, a step below what the flagships of the moment cost, although it is true that it makes sacrifices in some aspects.